michalsn/queue/docs/configuration.md

 * `getShared` - Weather to use shared instance.
 Default value: `true`.
 * `skipLocked` - Weather to use "skip locked" feature to maintain concurrency calls.
 Default to `true`.

+!!! note

+    The [Strict Mode](https://codeigniter.com/user_guide/database/transactions.html#strict-mode) for the given `dbGroup` is automatically disabled - due to the nature of the queue worker.

 ### $redis

 The configuration settings for `redis` handler.
 You need to have a [ext-redis](https://github.com/phpredis/phpredis) installed to use it.